BigData-Gomez-Ortiz-Vanegas/PS2_Gomez-Ortiz-Vanegas/README.md

 ## :mag_right: Instructions

 The repository's code is contained in a notebook stored in the 'scripts' folder and the final dataset is in the 'stores' folder.
-The final pdf document can be found in the 'document' folder, while the 'views' folder stores all the graphs presented in the final document.
+The final pdf document and instructions can be found in the 'document' folder, while the 'views' folder stores all the graphs presented in the final document.

 ## :mortar_board: Authors